 N1 enables us to meet the Island’s full demand with low carbon supplies and has given us the ability to virtually de-carbonise Jersey’s electricity supply.
-At 35g CO2e / kWh for the year 2016-17, Jersey electricity supply is one tenth the carbon intensity of the UK’s supply, calculated at 352g CO2e / kWh in 2017.
-The remainder of electricity comes from local generation at La Collette Power Station, Queen’s Road and the States-owned Energy from Waste Plant.
+At 24g CO2e / kWh for the year 2019-20, Jersey’s electricity supply is one tenth the carbon intensity of the UK’s supply, calculated at 233g CO2e / kWh in 2020.
+The remainder of electricity comes from the Government-owned Energy from Waste Plan and, since 2019 some on-Island solar power.

-We operate a number of other businesses, including our contracting business (JEBS), the largest electrical retailer in Jersey (Powerhouse), a commercial and residential property portfolio, a software development consultancy for utilities (Jendev) and leading Channel Islands environmental and building services advisory firm (Jersey Energy).
+We operate a number of other businesses, including our Building Services business (JEBS), the largest electrical retailer in Jersey (Powerhouse), a commercial and residential property portfolio, a software development consultancy for utilities (Jendev) and leading Channel Islands environmental and building services advisory firm (Jersey Energy).

 Jersey Electricity History